HeinoPortfolio/MS_Comp_Sci/4 Data Analytics/MISC/Readme.md

 # Purpose

-This directory will hold miscellaneous files.
+This directory holds miscellaneous files.
 These files were not all created by me and some of these files were used for review.
 They are included here to make it easier to review needed concepts at a later date.

 # Files and a Brief Description of Their Purpose